Certified critic on Rotten Tomatoes. Member of the Houston Film Critics Society. Also writes for Bounding Into Comics and GeeksHaveGame.

-One Who Will Become King Doesn't Need to Rely on Dirty Tricks.
+One Who Will Become King Doesn't Need to Rely on Dirty Tricks

 My Hero Academia has been a difficult franchise for me to continually support and call myself a fan of.
-I generally enjoy the characters and the story, but I feel like the show suffers from having too many flashbacks and Deku being overwhelming with how corny and emotional he is all the time.
-The series seemed to rectify this with season three, but has seemingly gone back to the same, “remember this?” kind of formula while throwing in these reminders that are often only references to two or three episodes prior in its current fourth season.
+I generally enjoy the characters and the story, but I feel like the show suffers from having too many flashbacks and Deku being overwhelmed with how corny and emotional he is all the time.
+The series seemed to rectify this with season three, but has seemingly gone back to the same, “remember this?” kind of formula while throwing in these reminders that are often only referenced to two or three episodes prior in its current fourth season.

 One of the things my wife and I bonded over since we started dating is our mutual love for anime.
 We’ve watched and re-watched a ton of stuff in the nearly seven years we’ve been together and My Hero Academia is something we’ve been following since the beginning.
 While I get distracted by the plethora of flashbacks and Deku crying over just about everything, she’s become bored with everything the anime has had to offer.
 All Might was her favorite character and essentially the main reason for watching the show.
 Now that he’s retired she has lost all interest.
 It's the end of an era, in a way, and it's a weird thing to admit that My Hero Academia: Heroes Rising is what made her finally realize this.